trungpnt/arolaz/README.md

 # arolaz
-You may first download this repo
+You may first need to download this repo and import the Ecommerce APIs.postman_collection.json file into Postman for APIs.

 **Spring-Boot and Angular e-commerce app**